jonbarnum/reading-notes/structure_web_pages.md

 Setting up the basic web page.

-Opening tag with explamation and DOCTYPE html.
+Opening tag with exclamation and DOCTYPE html.

 Opening/closing tag with html.